Current Graduate Students

 Marie Roche (2013) - Translator English and French at UMass Amherst Translation Center

-Nathaniel Leonard (2013) - Assistant Professor & Director of the Center for Teaching and Learning—Westminster College
+Nathaniel Leonard (2013) - Associate Professor of English & Associate Coordinator of Digital Blue—Westminster College

 Timothy J. Zajac (2013) - Brother with The Dominican Friars Foundation